MicrosoftDocs/Devices-docs/surface/enroll-and-configure-surface-devices-with-semm.md

 9. Click **Next**.

-10. If you want to deactivate a component on managed Surface devices, on the **Choose which components you want to activate or deactivate** page, click the slider next to any device or group of devices you want to deactivate so that the slider is in the **Off** position.
+10. If you want to deactivate a component on managed Surface devices, on the **Choose which components you want to activate or deactivate** page, click the slider next to any device or group of devices you wish to deactivate so that the slider is in the **Off** position.
 (Shown in Figure 4.)
 The default configuration for each device is **On**.
-Click the **Reset** button if you want to return all sliders to the default position.
+Click the **Reset** button to return all sliders to the default position.

     ![Disable or enable Surface components.](images/surface-ent-mgmt-fig3-enabledisable.png "Disable or enable Surface components")